stopherjones/christopher-jones-photography/README.md

 8. Push to github using Pocket Git

 Android's split screen is a big help for multi-tasking.
 Having a seperate, bluetooth keyboard is a must.
+This approach also means I can add minor changes on the go on my phone - like adding in this sentence ;)

 * Ok, full disclosure...
 I pay for my custom url, but that's it.